 If you can fly to Birmingham, this is the nearest airport.
 You can pick up a rental car a short walk from the terminal and the drive is only 45 minutes to the cottage.
 If you are flying to London Heathrow, then the journey by car takes approximately 1.5 hours.
 I send you detailed driving instructions whichever way you are coming.
 Gatwick Airport is further at just over 2 hours but this can be a longer time if you are travelling at a busy time, especially if you get tied up in traffic on the M25.
 Stansted, Luton and Bristol are all possibilities, reachable in under 2 hours (Stansted a little longer).

 Where are the nearest shops and restaurants?

-There are many interesting shops in Shipston on Stour and Chipping Campden (Shipston is better for food), both just over 4 miles away and Waitrose supermarket 6 miles away, probably the easiest option as there is parking right outside.
+There are many interesting shops in Shipston on Stour and Chipping Campden (Shipston is better for food), both just 4-5 miles away and Waitrose supermarket 6 miles away, probably the easiest option as there is parking right outside.
 Stratford upon Avon of course has several supermarkets (Tesco, Morrisons and Aldi) and is 7.5 miles.